Driving on Autobahn

 A28: from Westerstede West to Dreieck Leer

-A3: from Siegburg direction Frankfurt – Westerwald
+A3: from Siegburg in the direction of Frankfurt-Westerwald

 A3: shortly after Regensburg until shortly before Nuremberg

-A30: from the Dutch border to the Lotter Kreuz (just before Osnabrück), exception: Schüttorfer Kreuz (interchange A30 / A31)
+A30: from the Dutch border to the Lotter Kreuz (just before Osnabrück), exception: Schüttorfer Kreuz (interchange A30/A31)

-A33: on the section between Dissen / Bad Rothenfelde and the interchange Osnabrück-Süd
+A33: on the section between Dissen/Bad Rothenfelde and the interchange Osnabrück-Süd

-A38: whole section has low traffic
+A38: the whole section has low traffic.

 A39: Coming from Hamburg until just before Lüneburg Nord